 I began my Haston family research in the fall of 1999 by “standing on the shoulders” of many men and women who had preceded me in researching the Daniel Haston and related families.
 A few of them I was fortunate to get to know and correspond with.
 Some are still living and active, to varying degrees.
 But many more had passed away or were late stages of failing health by the time I became active as a student of our family’s history.

 I want you to know about some of these men and women who did so much to keep our family’s history alive and pave the way for the rest of us.

 Howard H. Hasting descended from Daniel Haston through Daniel’s son Joseph: Joseph>Isaac (son of Joseph)>James Thomas>Isaac Thomas>James Isaac>Howard Hillman Hasting, Sr. You can read about this family line in Colonel Hasting’s family report.
 Howard’s father and other family members moved to Yell County, Arkansas in about 1880, where they (as a family group) changed their “Haston” name to “Hasting.”

 Mr. Hasting conducted extensive research back in the day when there was no internet, no email, no cell phones, no personal computers, no interstate highways, no “Xerox” machines, and long distance phone calls were expensive.
-He traveled to Arkansas, Missouri, and even to Van Buren County, Tennessee to visit cemeteries and old Haston homesites.
+He traveled to Arkansas, Missouri, and even to Van Buren County, Tennessee in the summer of 1951, to visit cemeteries, old Haston homesites, and to talk to old-timers in or related to the Daniel Haston family.
 He corresponded with Haston family members in various parts of the country.
-He conducted research in small town courthouses and libraries, as well as the Library of Congress.
+He conducted research in small town courthouses and libraries, as well as the Library of Congress. i

 True to his profession as an attorney, he was concerned about accuracy in his research, even though later research has revealed some errors in his work–which is the case for all family researchers.